If you are an asylum seeker and turning 18 years old

 If you reach your majority before you have received a decision on your asylum application, the Migration Agency will assume responsibility for you.
 You will be called to an Age 18 conference at the Migration Agency at which you will be given information about what happens when you reach your majority.
 The Migration Agency will also explain how your daily allowance works.

 Your case will be handled by the Migration Agency according to the rules that apply for adult asylum seekers.
 Contacts with the Migration Agency will be your own responsibility.

-When you turn 18, or if your age is revised to over 18, you can no longer stay in the accommodation that the municipality has provided until now.
+When you turn 18, or if the Migration Agency determines that your age is to be changed to over 18, you can no longer continue living in the accommodation arranged for you by the municipality.